You Need to Pack These 10 Crazy Items in Your Camera Bag

 Sometimes they are the most important

-Spray bottle – Have you seen those tiny spray bottles that holds just an ounce or two of water?
+Have you seen those tiny spray bottles that hold just an ounce or two of water?
 My bag has a special pocket just for this little tool.
 A spray bottle has come in handy so very many times.
 Most often, I use it to spritz on some leaves or spiderwebs to give a little character to a shot.
 Nature shots are so much better when there’s some moisture involved, especially when you can control the amount.

 This water bottle is perfect to tuck into a pocket in your camera bag….

-Bug Spray – If you are shooting near woods or water in a climate where there are bugs, then you will be so thankful that you thought to throw in a small, sample-sized bug spray.
+If you are shooting near woods or water in a climate where there are bugs, then you will be so thankful that you thought to throw in a small, sample-sized bug spray.
 I love tiny-sized items, and I really, really detest bugs, so this is a win-win for me.
-Nothing takes the sting out of a really great photo shoot more than the sting of a bug bite.
+Nothing takes the sting out of a great photoshoot more than the sting of a bug bite.
 Ya know what I mean?

 Nothing takes the sting out of a really great photo shoot more than the sting of a bug bite!